 The American Dream, personified

-Rambo, on the other hand, was a deeply traumatized former soldier who suffered trauma in the war and is trying to get his feet on the ground in a society that isn't all that interested in knowing about the horrors of the past.
+Rambo, on the other hand, is a former soldier suffering from post traumatic stress disorder who tries to get his feet on the ground in a society that isn't all that interested in knowing about the horrors of the past.

 In his later years, while working as both director and as actor, Sylvester Stallone often put action on the back burner, instead promoting many-faceted characters, unpredictable plots, and quiet moments.

 Many of his films were flops at the box office.
 Yet the New Yorker was able to repeatedly pull himself back up again and celebrate his comeback.

 And sequels to his classics remain part of his repertoire: The eighth film in the Rocky franchise, Creed II, came out in 2018, while Rambo: Last Blood, the fifth installment in the reckless warrior series, was released in 2019.

 In that respect, he's just like the character of Rocky.
 And that's no easy thing: Getting up again in a boxing match that can go over 12 rounds is quite a feat.
 But at 75, Stallone can still say he hasn't been on the receiving end of a KO.

 A previous version of this article was published in 2016 and was updated in July 2021.